yusuf-madkour/Toy-projects/1- ASCII art/readme.md

 # asciiart

-asciiart.py is a Python script that draws an image in command prompt using ASCII characters.
+asciiart.py is a Python script that draws an image in terminal using ASCII characters.
 It is a toy project inspired by [Robert Heaton's Programming Projects for Advanced Beginners](https://robertheaton.com/2018/12/08/programming-projects-for-advanced-beginners/).

 ![](https://github.com/yusuf-madkour/toy-projects/blob/master/1-%20ASCII%20art/demo.gif)